Photo above: Award ceremony 2021

 The prize is named after the writer and ecologist Rachel Carson, who became known for her book 'Silent Spring' from 1962.
 Possibly the first book in which environmental issues take a central place.
 The title is a reference to the spring of the apocalyptic year that the birds no longer sing because they have been exterminated as a result of the use of pesticides.

-The competition is open to students at Dutch universities and colleges of higher education who have graduated between January 1st, 2020 and November 24th, 2021 on a subject with a direct relationship to environmental issues or sustainable development.
+The competition is open to full-time and part-time students at Dutch universities and colleges of higher education who have graduated between January 1st, 2020 and November 24th, 2021 on a subject with a direct relationship to environmental issues or sustainable development.
 Graduation projects that have already once been submitted for this prize, will not be taken into consideration.
 Eligible for participation are: bachelor theses and bachelor graduation projects such as advisory reports, videos, and other works from studies at colleges of higher education (HBO) and master theses from university studies (WO).
 The HBO and WO entries will be assessed separately.

 The pre-selection committees for HBO and WO assess all submissions and determine which works will be nominated.
 At a festive meeting where the winner is announced, all nominees can present their graduation work.